 Welcome to my blog, and I am so excited to have you share my journey, on my cooking adventures with Indian food, various other cuisines, baking, jamming and other musings!
 I would love to know more about you, so please feel free to drop me a line at: email@example.com. 🙂

-For food styling and photography inquiries, feel feel to email me at the above address, or through the Contact Me page.
+For recipe development, food styling and photography inquiries, feel feel to email me at the above address, or through the Contact Me page.

 With much love from Amisha’s kitchen!